eda-ricercatore/in-memory-nbl/notes/report/scratch-pad.md

 #	To-Do List

-- rename statistics package to something else, and do regression testing to verify that it broke nothing.
++ rename statistics package to something else, and do regression testing to verify that it broke nothing.
+	- statistic_pkg